dianapatrong/DE101_SQL/Lab4_More_SQL_Clauses/README.md

 ## Cheatsheet

-You can take a look at the SQL Joins cheat sheet  provided by LearnSQL.com here -> [SQL Joins Cheatsheet](documentation_images/joins-cheat-sheet-a4.pdf)
+You can take a look at the SQL Joins cheat sheet  provided by LearnSQL.com [here](documentation_images/joins-cheat-sheet-a4.pdf)

 ## Designing a query